-You Can Buy Spaceflight History Now
+The Cost of William Shatner’s ‘Most Profound Experience’

 Shatner, clad in a cobalt-blue spacesuit, took that rocket to the edge of space this morning, along with three other passengers, for a few minutes of weightlessness and a beautiful view.
 Captain Kirk has now made it to space and back.
 Insert your favorite Star Trek reference here.
 (I’ve never seen the show—sorry!
 Did you want me to lie about it?)

-And the 90-year-old actor made history.
-Shatner just became the oldest person to reach space, surpassing the previous record set by the aviation legend Wally Funk, 82, just a few months ago.
+The journey, Shatner said after, was “the most profound experience.”
+And it made history.
+The 90-year-old actor just became the oldest person to reach space, surpassing the previous record set by the aviation legend Wally Funk, 82, just a few months ago.

 He also became the first Canadian actor to fly to space—not the first actor ever; Russia claimed that feat just last week—and the first person with a successful music career, and certainly the first winner of the World’s Championship Horse Show to go.